 After your doctor has ascertained your condition, the severity and the extent of the injuries, likelihood of future medical care or surgery, and your chances of recovery, you will have a clearer view of what amount it would take to make you whole.

 Special damages or economic losses are damages for which a direct and precise monetary value can be assigned.
 Known as the “out-of-pocket loss” rule, special damages include things like:

-- Lost wages
+- Lost or reduced wages

 - Medical expenses and expenses for special equipment

 - Funeral and burial expenses where death was a result